-The Science Alliance is now accepting proposals for the FY21 Support for Affiliated Research Teams (StART) program.
+The Science Alliance is now accepting proposals for the FY23 Support for Affiliated Research Teams (StART) program.

-Eligibility: The StART program was established to foster collaboration between UT and ORNL researchers.
+StART was established to foster collaboration between UT and ORNL researchers.
 Therefore, each research team must include a principal investigator from UT and a confirmed collaboration with an ORNL scientist.
 All UT faculty members are eligible to apply, including faculty who have had previous ORNL collaborations and/or have existing joint appointments.
-Post-docs, research scientists, and lecturers are ineligible to apply for this program.
+Post-docs, research scientist, and lecturers are ineligible to apply for this program.
 Preference will be given to junior faculty who do not have a joint appointment and/or are establishing a new collaboration with ORNL scientists.
-UTSI and UTIA faculty are not eligible for StART funding.

-Expectations of Awardees: A primary focus of the StART program is to generate new funding for collaborative teams of scientists and engineers.
-Therefore, each funded StART team will be expected to have either submitted a new external proposal by the end of the first year or to provide the Science Alliance with a proposal draft that will be submitted within three months of the end of the performance period for the award.
-Second year funding will only be available to teams that provide the above-mentioned proposal to the Science Alliance team.
-These proposals will count as the proposal submission for year two internal funding as well.
+A primary focus of the StART program is to generate new funding for collaborative teams of scientists and engineers.
+Therefore, each funded StART team will be expected to have either submitted a new external proposal by the end of the first year or to provide the Science Alliance with a draft proposal that will be submitted within three months of the end of the performance period for the award.
+Second-year funding will only be available to teams that provide the above-mentioned proposal to the Science Alliance team.
+These proposals will count as the proposal submission for year-two internal funding as well.

 - Technical merit of the proposed research